worldline/angular-training/docs/src/pipes/README.md

 Pipes are **data transformation functions** usable directly from the template in order to transform the data to be displayed at binding time.
 They are interesting in two main ways:
 - they don't require to change the data in the component so that it is displayed in a user-friendly way
-- they are delcared once and can be reused in as many components as needed as they are independant from them
+- they are declared once and can be reused in as many components as needed as they are independant from them

 ## Syntax

-Angular pipe syntax is inspired by the unix shell pipes':
+Angular pipe syntax is inspired by the unix shell pipes:

 ```html
 <div>{{ user.lastName | uppercase  }}</div>
 ```

 Parameters can be passed to pipes.
-They are placed after the pipe's name and seperated by colons:
+They are placed after the pipe's name and separated by colons:

 ```html
 <div>{{ user.registrationDate | date:'dd/MM/yyyy' }}</div>